Travel and Diabetes

 - Find out more information about medication exemptions onboard flights

 - Find out more information on what you can bring on board with you (PDF)

-Should you encounter any problems with Customs ask for the supervisor.
-The supervisor is employed by DOTAR (Department of Infrastructure, Transport, Regional Development and Local Government) and is aware of laws, rules and regulations.
-Note that all Australian airports have DOTAR supervisors.
+Should you encounter any problems with customs ask for the shift supervisor.
+The supervisor is employed by The Department of Infrastructure and Regional Development and is aware of laws, rules and regulations.

 There are restrictions on the amount of PBS medicine that you can take overseas.
-Staff within the Australian Customs Service advises that generally you are allowed to take a three month supply of medication.
-For permission to take a longer supply and other PBS medicines information, please visit the Medicare Australia website or call the Travelling with PBS medication enquiry line on 1800 500 147.
+Staff within the Australian Customs Service advise that generally you are allowed to take a three month supply of medication with you.
+For further information about taking PBS medication overseas, visit the Medicare Australia website or call the Travelling with PBS medication enquiry line on 1800 500 147.

 X-rays and insulin

 It is considered safe for your insulin to be exposed to mild x-ray when going through customs and therefore should not produce any change in the quality of your insulin.
 However, if you are concerned you may have it visually inspected by a security officer in a private room rather than going through x-ray.
 Security staff members are obliged to respond to such a request.

 It is thought that the x-rays for checked-in luggage is much stronger than that used when going through the hand luggage check point and is one of the reasons why insulin should not be stored in checked-in luggage.

 During the flight